Long-term Causal Inference Under Persistent Confounding via Data Combination: Estimation and Inference

-\begin{remark}[Unique Bridge Function Assumption] In this section, we assume that bridge functions uniquely exist in \Cref{assump: unique}.
-As we discussed in \Cref{sec: identify-OBF,sec: identify-SBF}, bridge functions exist if the short-term outcomes $S_1$ and $S_3$ are sufficiently informative for the unmeasured confounders.
-But when they are more informative than necessary, there may exist more than one bridge functions.
-For example, in \Cref{ex: discrete}, when the matrix $P(\mathbf{S}_3 \mid s_2, a, \mathbf{U}, x)$ has full column rank and $S_3$ has more values than the unmeasured confounders $U$, \Cref{eq: discrete-sol} admits many solutions $z$ and each of them corresponds to one different outcome bridge function.
-Therefore, \Cref{assump: unique} may not be true, especially when there are a large number of short-term outcomes $S_1$ and $S_3$.
+\begin{remark}[Non-uniqueness of Bridge Functions] In \Cref{thm: efficiency}, we assume that bridge functions uniquely exist, which is not necessarily true in practice.
+As we discussed in \Cref{sec: identify-OBF,sec: identify-SBF}, bridge functions exist if the short-term outcomes $S_1$ and $S_3$ are sufficiently informative for the unobserved confounders.
+But when they are more informative than necessary, there may exist more than one bridge function.
+For example, in \Cref{ex: discrete}, when the matrix $P(\mathbf{S}_3 \mid s_2, a, \mathbf{U}, x)$ has full column rank and $S_3$ has more values than the unobserved confounders $U$, \Cref{eq: discrete-sol} admits many solutions $z$ and each of them corresponds to a different outcome bridge function.

-When \Cref{assump: unique} is violated and bridge functions are non-unique, it is still possible to prove consistency of the treatment effect estimators \citep{kallus2021causal,GhassamiAmirEmad2021MKML}.
-Nevertheless, analyzing the asymptotic distributions of these estimators becomes very challenging, as bridge function estimators may not converge to any fixed limit.
-This is why almost all previous proximal causal inference literature assume unique bridge functions when studying statistical inference.
-One exception is the regularized GMM approach proposed in \cite{imbens2021controlling}, but it only applies when bridge functions are parametric.
-Therefore, we leave the statistical inference with nonunique bridge functions for future study, and only focus on unique bridge functions in this paper. \end{remark}
+The non-uniqueness of bridge functions has important implications for asymptotic properties of treatment effect estimators.
+Almost all previous results in proximal causal inference assume unique bridge functions when studying statistical inference.
+One exception is the penalized GMM estimator in \cite{imbens2021controlling}, which leverages penalization to power inference even with non-unique bridge functions.
+But their approach only applies to parametric estimation of bridge functions. {\cite{bennett2022inference} proposes methods for inference on functionals of solutions to weakly identified nonparametric conditional moment equations, and consider proximal causal inference with non-unique bridge functions as a canonical example.} \end{remark}